bigfluffycloud/jailfs/README.md

 [2018/11/23 01:04:57]     debug: SQL query [0]: COMMIT;

-- You should sese files in your mountpoint (path.mountpoint)
+# You should see files in your mountpoint (path.mountpoint) if everything is working

 # Bugs
 There's plenty of them.
 This is REALLY old code... a version before it was